availo/wowza-geoip-simple/README.md

 ### Adding exceptions on the fly

-All the configuration properties requires a restart of the application after changing the values.
-This only happens if the application is inactive for a certain period, a restart of the vhost or a restart of Wowza.
+All the configuration properties require a restart of the application after changing the values.
+This only happens if the application is inactive for a certain period, or by restarting the vhost or the Wowza server itself.

 A slightly less effective option is available for situations where restarting the application is impossible, by using an exceptions file.